-Students may wear uniform-style long pants, Bermuda-style shorts, cargo shorts or pants, or capris from Lands' End or from any vendor provided they look like school uniforms and meet the following guidelines:
+Students may wear uniform-style long pants, Bermuda-style shorts, cargo shorts or pants, or capris from any vendor provided they look like school uniforms and meet the following guidelines:

-- 1. Material must be a chino-type material or twill weave made of cotton - 2.
-Solid navy blue, khaki, black, gray, or white. - 3.
-Shorts should be no more than 3 inches above the knee (Bermuda style). - 4.
-Holes or appearance of holes are not acceptable. - 5.
-Pants and shorts should be worn properly. - 6.
-Long jean pants are acceptable in MS any day in the colors listed above.
+- 1. Solid navy blue, khaki, black, gray, or white. - 2.
+Shorts should be no more than 4 inches above the knee. - 3.
+Holes or appearance of holes are not acceptable. - 4.
+Pants and shorts should be worn properly. - 5.
+Long jean pants are acceptable in Middle School any day in the colors listed above.
 Jean shorts and skirts are not allowed.